Riyasawant/Riya_Sawant_Portfolio/README.md

 ### Strategic Valuation for Steel Manufacturer
 Developed detailed financial models generating 10% more accurate result using Microsoft Excel to forecast cash flows, incorporating assumptions on industry trends, macroeconomic factors, and competitive dynamics and analyzed historical M&A transactions to assess valuation relative to past acquisition deals.
-Applied valuation techniques (DCF and CCA) on financial data from company reports, industry publications, & market databases analyzing key financial metrics revenue growth, EBITDA margins, and free cash flow generation. estimating present value of the cash flows, discount rates and terminal value assumptions
+Applied valuation techniques (DCF and CCA) on financial data from company reports, industry publications, & market databases analyzing key financial metrics revenue growth, EBITDA margins, and free cash flow generation. estimating present value of the cash flows, discount rates and terminal value assumptions.

+### Ransomeware Detection using Pyspark
+Implemented robust machine learning models including Random Forest Classifier, SVM Classifier, and Logistic Regression  using SciKit-Learn to detect ransomware, achieving an average precision of 94%, recall of 89%, and F1 score of 91%
+Identified anomalies and patterns leveraging the models using seaborn and matplotlib, resulting in a 10% improvement in overall accuracy and an 8% reduction in false positives

+### Analyzing healthcare cost using HMO Data
+Design a healthcare cost prediction system using R for performing data analysis for understanding data depth, data cleaning to deal with missing values, feature engineering to obtain relevant features and built ML model- SVM, decision tree, Random Forest, KNN on the HMO data.

+## Publications
+1. Psychological Analysis Using Social Media Data, International Journal for Research in Applied Science & Engineering Technology
+(IJRASET).